 That’s the seven o clock edition of the news from Bethlehem, Palestine.
 Goodnight."

-Also available on YouTube below - please share -
+The 'Silent Night, Christmas in Bethlehem' video is also available on YouTube below - please share -